Skip to content

 required

-bboxes list[list[int]]
+bboxes Sequence[Sequence[float]]

-List of bounding boxes, each containing [x_min, y_min, x_max, y_max]
+List of bounding boxes, each in bbox_format (default VOC: [x_min, y_min, x_max, y_max])

 required